If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 Having a large and interactive follower base is important if you want to attract potential clients.
 If your page has a lot of engagement, the clients will be willing to pay you for sponsored posts because of the visibility you will offer them.

-There are people who earn up to $1,000 and even more for every post they make on Instagram.
-So, this way of making money could bump you into the big time.
+Some people earn up to $1,000 and even more for every post they make on Instagram.
+This way of making money could bump you into the big time.

 7. Work at Retail Stores